msowho/descent/README.md

 - [ ] Successfully edit the FCO file
 - [ ] Create the simple GUI

+### License

+This program is licensed under the Do What The F*ck You Want To Public License.

+What means you can do ANYTHING with source code and software itself.

 ### Special thanks

 [NextinHKRY](https://github.com/NextinMono) for creating simple [program](https://github.com/NextinMono/HedgeHex) for creating text by tables.